George Floyd protests in Australia: Background

 The COVID-19 pandemic in Australia began with the first recorded case in January 2020.
 By March, social-distancing rules were implemented, international borders closed to non-residents, and a series of lockdowns began in some places, responding to outbreaks of the disease.

 On 25 May 2020, US police responded to a callout.
 As a result, George Floyd, an African American man, was arrested for allegedly using counterfeit money.
 Once restrained, Floyd repeatedly stated "I can't breathe" whilst a white officer knelt on his neck, asphyxiating him.
 When footage of the event was released, all officers affiliated with the arrest were fired.
 Floyd's death was ruled a homicide by the coroner, with charges being laid against the officers.

 The murder of George Floyd lead to widespread protests in the US, as his murder became a focal point for race relations, institutionalised racism and police brutality.
 Police brutality in the United States was a longstanding social issue, with activists often protesting against excessive force and high incarceration rates of African Americans.

 Aside from solidarity with US protesters, these themes also resonated in Australia, where the media considering similarities with Aboriginal deaths in custody and wider social issues faced by Indigenous Australians.
 Oppression of Indigenous Australians is a prominent theme in Australian history.
 Despite encountering Indigenous Australians upon their arrival, members of the First Fleet invoked the principle of terra nullius to claim the continent.
 This was followed by a long period of recurrent massacres and violent conflicts.
 By the 20th century, the Australian government adopted a policy of forcibly separating mixed-race Indigenous children from their families, which remained in place until the 1970s.

 In 1987, the Royal Commission into Aboriginal Deaths in Custody was appointed to investigate 99 cases of Aboriginal deaths in custody during the 1980s.
 As of 5 June 2020, an additional 434 Aboriginal Australians had died in custody since the commission's findings were handed down in 1991.
 As of 2016, while Indigenous Australians accounted for roughly 2% of Australia's total population, they made up 27% of the national prison population, with incarceration rates rising markedly in the preceding decade.

 The George Floyd protests in Australia often referenced recent instances of Aboriginal deaths in custody.
 These include: the 2014 death of Ms Dhu in police custody; the 2015 death of David Dungay (whose final words were "I can't breathe") in a prison hospital; the 2017 death of Tanya Day in a police cell; and the forceful arrest of an Aboriginal teenager on 1 June 2020.

-Many Indigenous people have been frustrated that it took the murder of a black man in the US to bring focus onto injustices in Australia.
+Many Indigenous people were frustrated that it took the murder of a black man in the US to bring focus onto injustices in Australia.